MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/index.md

 # Sender tutorials

-_You can ingest signals from your software into your Product Insights project with a number of signal senders, including ones for Android, iOS, JavaScript, .NET, and Python platforms, as well as an app for ingesting comma-separated value files from programs like Microsoft Excel._
+Ingest signals with your project, including ones from Android, iOS, JavaScript, .NET, and Python, as well as comma-separated value files from programs like Microsoft Excel.